 Our Vision is that everyone in need of treatment for chemical dependency receives the compassion and respect that they deserve while being offered the best clinical care available.

 Reach out to our team today at 888.707.2873.

-There are many types of addiction treatment, including inpatient and outpatient programs, holistic and clinical programs, and so on.
-The reason there is such a diverse range of programs is because not all programs are designed to meet the same needs.
+Not all addiction treatment programs are designed to meet the same needs.
 Since there are many ways to become addicted and many possible symptoms an individual can experience after developing a substance abuse problem, it’s crucial for individuals to be able to find the programs that can best address their unique needs.

-It’s never a bad time to look into treatment programs for an addiction; however, if you’re someone with a history of psychological distress and would like to learn more about Coalition Recovery’s dual-diagnosis treatment program, we encourage you to contact us today.
+It’s never a bad time to look into treatment programs for addiction.
+However, if you’re someone with a history of psychological distress and would like to learn more about Coalition Recovery’s dual diagnosis treatment program, we encourage you to contact us at 888.707.2873 today.
 Our friendly and experienced staff is available anytime to answer your questions, provide information, or schedule a risk-free consultation for you or your loved one.